 Ms. McDavid was an Advisor to the Transition Team for the Federal Trade Commission for the Obama Administration in 2008 and for the Bush Administration in 2001 and was a member of the Transition Team for the FTC for the Clinton Administration in 1992.
 She also served as Co-Chair of the ABA Antitrust Section's Transition Task Force, which provided advice to the Obama Administration, and its Task Force on Competition Policy, which provided advice on antitrust issues to the Clinton Administration.
 In 1993-94, she was a member of the Department of Defense Antitrust Task Force, which was appointed by the Secretary and the General Counsel of the Defense Department to advise on antitrust issues involved in defense industry mergers and joint ventures.
 In 1996-97, she was a member of a Department of Defense Task Force to evaluate issues raised by Vertical Integration and Supplier Decisions among defense contractors.

-Ms. Conners is Deputy Attorney General under Florida Attorney General Pam Bondi, responsible for many of the Office’s enforcement and litigation initiatives.
-In that capacity, she oversees the Antitrust, Consumer Protection, Lemon Law Arbitration and Civil Rights Divisions.
-She also is currently supervising the state’s legal and enforcement response to the Deepwater Horizon oil spill disaster and was the supervising attorney representing Florida in the multistate negotiations with the five major mortgage servicers over various issues arising from the foreclosure crisis.
-Those negotiations concluded in 2012 with a 49-state $25 billion settlement, of which Florida, as one of the hardest-hit states, received $9.6 billion.
-Ms. Conners also continues to serve as the Director of the Antitrust Division for the Attorney General’s Office, where, since 1995, she has been responsible for implementing and overseeing the Attorney General’s state and federal antitrust enforcement efforts.
+Patricia Conners is currently Associate Deputy Attorney General under Florida Attorney General Pam Bondi, responsible for many of the Office's enforcement and litigation initiatives, among other things.
+In that capacity, she oversees the Antitrust, Economic Crimes, Lemon Law and Civil Rights Divisions.
+She also is currently supervising the state's legal and enforcement response to the Deepwater Horizon oil spill disaster and was the supervising attorney representing Florida in the multistate negotiations with the five major mortgage servicers over various issues arising from the foreclosure crisis.
+Those negotiations concluded earlier this year with a 49-state $25 billion settlement, of which Florida, as one of the hardest-hit states, received $8.7 billion.
+Ms. Conners continues to serve as the Director of the Antitrust Division for the Attorney General's Office, where, since 1995, she has been responsible for implementing and overseeing the Attorney General's state and federal antitrust enforcement efforts.